DoofenCorp/Speak-to-VLC/README.md

 * You'll see the `VLC>` prompt to issue commands.
 (List of commands available in `commands.txt`)

+Voice commands:

+`play` - To play media
+`pause` - To pause playback
+`stop` - To stop playback
+`fullscreen` - Enter/Exit fullscreen
+`shutdown` - Exit VLC
+`increase volume` - Increase volume by 10%
+`decrease volume` - Decrease volume by 10%
+`stop listening` - Turns off voice command
+`faster` - Faster playback by 0.5x
+`slower` - Slower playback by 0.5x
+`normal` - Normal playback

+Other simple commands listed in commands.txt also work.
+Complex to speak commands like `atrack` (for changing audio track) will be broken down into simple commands to implement their functionality in upcoming releases.

 # Troubleshooting

-Script is under continuous development and prone to problems.
+Application is under continuous development and prone to problems.
 Common possible issues and fixes are listed in `troubleshooting.txt`